 About the client

-Our client is a leading provider of aeronautical data and services for drones navigation, helping make the future drone-saturated world a safer, legally regulated, and responsible place.
+Our client is a leading provider of aeronautical data and software for drones navigation, helping make the future drone-saturated world a safer, legally regulated, and responsible place.
 Their product portfolio includes drone software platform for identification of restricted areas, traffic management, geofencing, remote identification, and cybersecurity.

 Our client came with the challenge

-Digital maps and location services create the basis of navigation for aerial vehicles, also known as drones.
-From path planning, fleet management, to regulated maneuvering and avoidance of obstacles, location is key.
+Digital maps and location services create the basis of software for drones navigation.
+From path planning tools, fleet management software solutions, to regulated maneuvering and avoidance of obstacles, location is key.

-To the customer, a US technology startup, Intellias’ location expertise was crucial for starting the partnership to create drone management software.
-The objective was to develop a secure, scalable, and flexible cloud-based drone data management system for direct communication among air traffic control systems, drone operators, and drones themselves.
-Our client planned to reshape the drone navigation business first in the USA and later expand globally.
+To the customer, a US technology startup, Intellias location and urban mobility expertise as well as experience in platform development (e.i. financial data management platform) were crucial for starting the partnership to create drone programing software.
+The objective was to develop a secure, scalable, and flexible cloud-based UAV navigation system for direct communication among air traffic control systems, drone operators, and drones themselves.
+Our client planned to reshape the autonomous drone software business first in the USA and later expand globally.
 To ensure flight efficiency and air safety at the national level, the drone management platform needed a massive amount of data to map and understand the environment around drones for traffic management.

 We started the partnership at the early prototyping stage with a tentative project plan to deliver our drone software development services.
-The plan presupposed contribution to map production and platform architecture, including API design, data migrations, reduction of technical debt and quality control.
+The plan presupposed contribution to map production, GIS data processing, and platform architecture, including API design, data migration, reduction of technical debt and quality control.

-We ran the development in bi-weekly Scrum cycles with official quarterly releases.
-To achieve supreme quality, we followed quality control procedures that were aligned with the delivery goals.
+To develop a drone programing software, we ran the development in bi-weekly Scrum cycles with official quarterly releases.
+To achieve supreme quality of software for drones, we followed quality control procedures that were aligned with the delivery goals.
 We practiced testing as an integral component of the development process and DevOps.
 The Intellias QA team automated the majority of tests run in a SiL environment and on real drones, limiting manual testing to ad-hoc checks for bottlenecks and edge cases.